apache/incubator-devlake-website/docs/Configuration/Sonarqube.md

 #### Endpoint URL

-This should be a valid REST API endpoint:
+This should be a valid REST API endpoint

 - `https://YOUR_DOMAIN:YOUR_PORT/api/`